LacunaOmnibus/MontyLacuna/doc/tests/creating_script_tests.rst

 Creating Script Tests
 =====================
-If you create a script, you may well want to ("you are encouraged to") add a test suite to go along with the script, to safeguard against regressions.
+If you create a new MontyLacuna script, you may well want to ("you are encouraged to") add a test suite to go along with the script, to safeguard against regressions.

 The instructions here assume that your script follows the conventions used by the existing MontyLacuna scripts: